Sept. 4: Campbell becomes NHL president

 During his tenure, the NHL adds an annual All-Star Game and an amateur draft, and it navigates the challenge of the World Hockey Association in the 1970s.
 The NHL also increases its regular season from 50 games to 60 for the 1946-47 season; that number increases to 70 for the 1949-50 season and ends up at 80 in 1974-75.

 1972: Canada evens the Summit Series at one win apiece by defeating the Soviet Union 4-1 in Toronto.
 Coach Harry Sinden makes a number of lineup changes after a 7-3 loss in Game 1, including a switch to Tony Esposito in goal after Ken Dryden loses the opening game.
 Phil Esposito gives Canada a 1-0 lead after two periods, and goals by Yvan Cournoyer, Pete Mahovlich and Frank Mahovlich in the first nine minutes of the third put the game away.
 Pete Mahovlich's shorthanded goal at 6:47 is the backbreaker; it gives Canada a 3-1 lead.

 1979: The Montreal Canadiens name one of their former stars, Bernie "Boom Boom" Geoffrion, as coach.
 He replaces Scotty Bowman, who leaves to become coach and general manager of the Buffalo Sabres after guiding the Canadiens to their fourth consecutive Stanley Cup.
-The job is the realization of a dream for Geoffrion, a star with the Canadiens in the 1950s and early 1960s; however, he lasts 30 games before being forced to step down for health reasons.
+The job is the realization of a dream for Geoffrion, a star with the Canadiens in the 1950s and early 1960s; however, he lasts all of 30 games before being forced to step down for health reasons.